fenago/ernesto-spark-databricks/Lab_11.md

 ```

 #### Compile and Run
-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.
-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.joins"`
+`joins.scala`

 The result is shown as an ArrayBuffer for all the values of the key.